serrauvic/webcam_frame/README.md

 # webcam_frame
 Webcam frame dessign

-Frame thought to move a camera on the Z axis and the x axis.
+Frame thought to move a camera on the Z axis and the X axis.

 SM-S4303R-2 attached to SM-S4303R-2-arms-small-horn at the base frame part can move through Z axis.